Boubou (clothing): Method of wearing

 There is a set etiquette to wearing the grand boubou, primarily in place to keep the over-gown above the ankles at any one time, in keeping with Islamic traditions of avoiding impurity (see Najis).
 This can include folding the open sleeves of the boubou over one's shoulders, normally done while walking or before sitting down, to ensure the over-gown does not rub against the ground, or by folding/wrapping each side over the other with the hand, narrowing the gown's space toward the ankles (as done by the Tuareg people).
 Thus, it is rare to see the grand boubou's square-shaped gown completely unwrapped.

 Popularity

-The use of the boubou was historically limited to various Islamised Sahelian and Saharan peoples of West Africa, but through increased trade and the spread of Islam throughout the region, it gained use among peoples in the savanna and forested regions of West Africa.
-Through this, the boubou was historically worn by chiefs of the Songhai of Niger and Mali, Hausa and Yoruba of Nigeria, Dagomba of Ghana, the Mandinka of the Gambia, the Susu of Guinea and the Temnes of Sierra Leone.
+The use of the boubou was historically attire of various Islamised Sahelian and Saharan peoples of West Africa, Especially among Kanuri people, but through increased trade and the spread of Islam throughout the region, it gained use among peoples in the savanna and forested regions of West Africa.
+Through this, the boubou was historically worn by chiefs of the Songhai of Niger and Mali, Kanuri, Hausa, Dagomba of Ghana, the Mandinka of the Gambia, the Susu of Guinea and the Temnes of Sierra Leone.

-Today, Boubou has gained popularity as a fashionable form of attire among wide classes of people in West Africa, the African diaspora, and very recently, even among Bantu people in East, Southern and Central Africa.
+Today, Boubou is viewed as a fashionable form of attire among wide classes of people in West Africa, the African diaspora, and very recently, even among Bantu people in East, Southern, and Central Africa.